The-ALANA-Project/PhoenixGate/README.md

 - [x] Gnosis

 ### Customization & Branding
 The application is built to be fully customizable by event organizers and partners.
-This allows each users of Phoenix Gate to reflect the identity of the hosting brand or community.
+This allows each organizer using Phoenix Gate to reflect the identity of the hosting brand or community.

 - Custom color schemes across the app interface
 - Logo and visual asset integration